JupiterLikeThePlanet/Twitter-Bot-2/README.md

 - In the terminal, type `heroku login` and press any key to be taken to the web browser to login OR If you’d prefer to stay in the CLI to enter your credentials, you may run `heroku login -i`

+- In your terminal, create your app by typing `heroku create app {insert name of app here}`.  (i.e. `heroku create app weatherApp`)

+- If you have multiple apps and you want to push changes to a specific one, this [stack overflow article](https://stackoverflow.com/questions/32815483/heroku-how-do-you-push-to-specific-app-if-you-have-multiple-apps-in-heroku) explains how to do that.

 - in package.json file add this:
 <pre><code>
   "scripts": {